Please feel free to comment on my review.

 In the story, the TARDIS arrives in the middle of a race track on the planet Samotis.
 The Doctor, Nyssa, Tegan and Marc very soon find themselves running for their lives as they’re on the race track.

 I admit, I didn’t really know what to make of this story as I was listening to it in the first episode.
-I was expecting it to be an average race episode for our four TARDIS heroes.
+I was expecting it to be an average race story for our four TARDIS heroes.
 Nothing special to look for.

 I did enjoy the humour between characters as the Doctor, Nyssa, Tegan and Marc interacted with other racers.
 Peter Davison, Sarah Sutton, Janet Fielding and George Watkin continue to excel in this.